Duluth Twin Ports Welcomes Tall Ships & DragonBoats

 Just learned that a sailing education organization based in Bayfield, WI (Lake Superior Tall Ships) is raising funds to build a modern replica of the Alice Craig, a US Revenue Cutter that was based in Bayfield, WI on Lake Superior from 1859 to 1887.
 Learn more about the Alice Craig project here.

-The Lake Superior Dragonboat Festival , on Barkers Island, hosts one of the largest dragonboat races in the country with almost 100 competitive teams.
-Dragonboats are large canoe-like boats modeled after traditional Chinese ceremonial vessals with 20 paddlers (10 pairs side-by-side), a drummer, and a steersperson.
+The Lake Superior Dragonboat Festival, on Barkers Island, hosts one of the largest dragonboat races in the country with almost 100 competitive teams.
+Dragonboats are large canoe-like boats modeled after traditional Chinese ceremonial vessels with 20 paddlers (10 pairs side-by-side), a drummer, and a steersperson.
 The bow and stern compliment the dragon motif.
 The rules require a minimum of 8 women on the paddling team.
 There are also all-female teams competing and in the past some of these all-women teams have been strong competitors for the overall championship.

 The festival begins Friday evening with an entertaining parade of teams and opening ceremonies and entertainment.
 Food and beverage tents abound on the festival grounds.
 The races begin on Saturday morning with the first of two heats.
 With four boats per race, there are about 20 to 25 races in the first heat.
 The second heat occurs after lunch and then the combined times determine which teams are in the finals as well as divisional champions.
 Music entertainment occurs all day long and Saturday evening are the closing ceremonies and more entertainment.

 We’ve attended three or four past festivals (we last attended the 2014 Dragonboat Festival) and always have a good time.
 We have fun guessing who might win the overall championship as well as the various divisional competitions.
-Also we have some favorite teams that we always root for.
+We have some favorite teams that we always root for.
 We manage to get in some good exercise along the trails that line the race course watching the race from different viewpoints from the starting line to the finish line.